Adaptive Channel Allocation for Robust Differentiable Architecture Search: Conclusion

-\end{small} where $A^{(i,j)}_k \in \{0,1\} $ is a binary variable that indicates whether operation $o_k$ in $e^{(i,j)}$ is active.
-Comparing~\eqref{eq:forward} and~\eqref{eq:eval}, the handcrafted rule only retains edges with a fixed topology and discards operation strength $p^{(i,j)}_k$, which causes a significant gap between the cells in super-net and target-net.
+where $A^{(i,j)}_k \in \{0,1\} $ is a binary variable that indicates whether operation $o_k$ in $e^{(i,j)}$ is retained.
+Comparing~\Eqref{eq:forward} and~\Eqref{eq:eval}, the handcrafted rule only retains edges with a fixed topology and discards operation strength $p^{(i,j)}_k$, which causes all retained operations in the target-net to have the same operation strength.
+However, the strength of different operations in the super-net is not the same.